etherdailydev/DeployMyContract/index.md

 Basically, DeployMyContract is Solidity smart contract deploy and verification tool.
 A few simple steps and your contract will be compiled, deployed on the Ethereum network and verified on the Etherscan.

-You can use select not only the MainNet Ethereum network but test networks such as Kovan, Ropsten, Rinkeby.
+You can select not only the MainNet Ethereum network but test networks such as Kovan, Ropsten, Rinkeby.

 ## Is it free?
 We take a few fee for each verification that goes into the development of the project.